City Springs brick and seat naming now available, but foundation mystery draws questions

 “We finally are ready to sell the…bricks we have and do some fundraising for the Performing Arts Center,” Assistant City Manager Jim Tolbert said at the meeting.
 “Upon approval, they will be on sale by the time you wake up in the morning.”

-Both programs allow donors to personal the paver or seat with a personal name or brief message, subject to city approval.
+Both programs allow donors to personalize the paver or seat with a personal name or brief message, subject to city approval.
 The brick program has available 1,500 bricks, which will be engraved and then installed along a walkway adjacent to the fountains in the City Green park.
 And 1,000 seats in the PAC’s Byers Theatre are available for an engraved plate that would be attached to the back.

 According to city documents, each program distributes the donation money in different amounts.
 For the bricks, about 26% of the donation covers the engraving and installation; about 37% goes to PAC programming; and about 37% to arts education programming.
 For the seats, about 3% of the donation covers engraving and installation, while 71% goes to PAC programming and 26% to arts education.